Sort by:

 | Sowing rate |

-- Excellent Palatability: Readily grazed by all livestock classes with minimal waste
+- Excellent Palatability: Sweet, soft bulbs and lush tops are readily grazed by all livestock classes.

 |---|---|